 What Is Hammertoe?

-Hammertoe is a contracture—or bending—of one or both joints of the second, third, fourth, or fifth (little) toes.
+Hammertoe is a contracture (bending) deformity of one or both joints of the second, third, fourth or fifth (little) toes.
 This abnormal bending can put pressure on the toe when wearing shoes, causing problems to develop.
-Common symptoms of hammertoes include:

 Hammertoes usually start out as mild deformities and get progressively worse over time.
 In the earlier stages, hammertoes are flexible and the symptoms can often be managed with noninvasive measures.
-But if left untreated, hammertoes can become more rigid and will not respond to non-surgical treatment.
-Corns are more likely to develop as time goes on—and corns never really go away, even after trimming.
-In more severe cases of hammertoe, open sores may form.
+But if left untreated, hammertoes can become more rigid and will not respond to nonsurgical treatment.

 Because of the progressive nature of hammertoes, they should receive early attention.
 Hammertoes never get better without some kind of intervention.

-There are a variety of treatment options for hammertoe.
-The treatment Dr. Hoy selects will depend upon the severity of your hammertoe and other factors.
+There is a variety of treatment options for hammertoe.
+The treatment your foot and ankle surgeon selects will depend on the severity of your hammertoe and other factors.

-• Padding corns and calluses.
-Dr. Hoy can provide or prescribe pads designed to shield corns from irritation.
+- Padding corns and calluses.
+Your foot and ankle surgeon can provide or prescribe pads designed to shield corns from irritation.
 If you want to try over-the-counter pads, avoid the medicated types.
 Medicated pads are generally not recommended because they may contain a small amount of acid that can be harmful.
-Consult Dr. Hoy about this option.
+Consult your surgeon about this option.

 When Is Surgery Needed?

-Often patients with hammertoe have bunions or other foot deformities corrected at the same time.
+Often, patients with hammertoe have bunions or other foot deformities corrected at the same time.
+In selecting the procedure or combination of procedures for your particular case, the foot and ankle surgeon will take into consideration the extent of your deformity, the number of toes involved, your age, your activity level and other factors.
 The length of the recovery period will vary, depending on the procedure or procedures performed.